 - Use social media to engage customers in new ways and sharpen your brand.

 - Find the right people to staff your campaign and curate its content and evolution.

-- Manage your “e-putation” and avoid the most common mistakes of social media novices.
+- Manage your “e-reputation” and avoid the most common mistakes of social media novices.

-- Measure the effectiveness of your efforts and expenditures – as well as competitors.
+- Measure the effectiveness of your efforts and expenditures – as well as those of competitors.

 According to the “Small Business Marketing Forecast 2012” from Ad-ology, Social media for small business marketing has reached its tipping point.
-Just ten percent say they will not use social media in 2012, down from 24 percent for 2011 and 39 percent for 2010.
-Lead generation continues to be the biggest benefit of social networking for U.S. small businesses.
-Other popular benefits were keeping up with the industry, monitoring online conversations, and finding vendors/suppliers.
+Just ten percent said they would not use social media in 2012, down from 24 percent in 2011 and 39 percent in 2010.
+Lead generation continues to be the most significant benefit of social networking for U.S. small businesses.
+Other benefits cited in the survey were keeping up with the industry, monitoring online conversations, and finding vendors/suppliers.

 Many companies believe that getting involved in social media is easy.
 They mistakenly assume that anyone who uses Facebook, YouTube, and Twitter for personal networking can do it for business.
 But personal versus business use requires two dramatically different skill sets.
 I recommend you “test the waters” before you jump, but sitting on the sidelines won’t get you there.
 Use the many resources available, like the Internet and this book, but now is the time to start.